vallettea/koala/doc/presentation.md

 What's good:
 - totally independent of Excel
-- gets all the informations (formulas, styles, macros, charts...)
+- gets all the information (formulas, styles, macros, charts...)

 What's bad:
 - does not calculate